LunaCapra/CrewBoom/README.md

 - Programming and Unity SDK: SGiygas
 - Test model and assets: minty_cups

 This project was loosely based on [BRCModelReplacement](https://github.com/TheSmallBlue/BRC-ModelReplacement) by TheSmallBlue
+and [BRCMods](https://github.com/Ikeiwa/BRCMods) by Ikeiwa & TheSmallBlue

 ## License
 This project is licensed under the GNU General Public License v3.0